 Through site assessments and analysis of the attributes of each of the sites, a number of additional sites have been recommended for inclusion in the portfolio as sites that were identified as key to the implementation of the Darlington Gateway Study and sites that are currently being championed by the Council.
-These sites are Beaumont Street and Feethams (mixed-use), South East Town Centre Fringe (mixed-use), East Town Centre Fringe (mixed-use) and the Airport Extension.
+These sites are Beaumont Street and Feethams (mixed-use), South East Town Centre Fringe (mixed-use) and the Airport Extension.